Qafoo/build-commons/src/site/rst/index.rst

 -------------------

 You need two files to configure and build using ABC.
-You usually would create them in your project root directoy.
+You usually would create them in your project root directory.
 First create a file named ``build.xml`` with the following contents::

     <?xml version="1.0" encoding="UTF-8"?>